 UPDATE 7/26/12: I no longer use whey as a starter for my ferments (learn why here).
 I also no longer use Mason jars for my ferments (learn why here).
-I use Fidos and Pickl-Its exclusively and the improvement in the taste and texture of my ferments is unbelievable!
+I use anaerobic fermenting vessels exclusively and the improvement in the taste and texture of my ferments is unbelievable!
 I encourage everyone to take a look at the information regarding Mason jar ferments and come to a decision that best fits their family.
-I will be releasing updated versions of these recipes soon, as it applies to the Fido and Pickl-It jars.
+I will be releasing updated versions of these recipes soon, as it applies to these anaerobic jars.

 Beet kvass has long been known as a natural health tonic.
 It is a fermented beverage made out of beets.
 It hails from the Ukraine and is also regularly consumed in Russia and Eastern Europe.
 This kvass is an excellent blood cleanser and can help with kidney stones, gallbladder issues, and digestion.
 Beets are little power houses of nutrition and the fermentation process only makes them more powerful.
 In most places, you can find beets year round, though they are best in the summer, fall, and early winter.

 Many of us know that we should strive to “eat for color” and beets are some of the richest colored vegetables available.
 Beets have unique phytonutrients called betalains, which comes from the rich red color of the beet.
 Betalains have been shown to have anti-inflammatory, antioxidant, and detoxification properties.
 Beets are also a good source of two important carotenoids, called lutein and zeaxanthin.
 These nutrients help maintain healthy eye function.
 In addition to the carotenoids, beets are a great source of folate and manganese.
 Beets are a great mineral source, and the process of fermenting them allows you to consume the nutrients of the beets without the sugar.